-In general, testing is required for the following components:
+In general, testing is required for the

-- (a) materials (plates and/or sections) used for guide rails, for main structural components of the car and of the counterweight frame, for supporting frames of the headroom pulleys and wire terminals (mechanical tests); - (b) starters and electrical panel of lift installations (this consists of checking the suitability for use of type approved components, a voltage application test and an operational test; the voltage application test is to be carried out before installation on board); - (c) fire doors (this consists of checking compliance with the door type required); - (d) hydraulic unit, ram and cylinder in the case of hydraulic lifts.
-Testing here consists of: - check of compliance with the approved plans; - examination of the certificates of origin of materials; - hydrostatic test; - (e) Wire ropes (according to Pt D, Ch 4, Sec 1 of the Tasneef Rules for ships); - (f) Wire terminals.
-The testing consists of breaking test on one sample per lot and tension test on each lot item; in the case of a tension test on each lot item certified on the Manufacturer's works' certificate, it is to be repeated as a spot check in the presence of the Tasneef Surveyor.
+- (a))ownate charge (bates and/or sections) used for guide rails, for main structural components of the car and of the counterweight frame, for supporting frames of the headroom pulleys and wire terminals (mechanical tests); - (b) starters and electrical panel of lift installations (this consists of checking the suitability for use of type approved components, a voltage application test and an operational test; the voltage application test is to be carried out before installation on board); - (c) fire doors (this consists of checking compliance with the door type required); - (d) hydraulic unit, ram and cylinder in the case of hydraulic lifts.
+Testing here consists of: - check of compliance with the approved plans; - examination of the certificates of origin of materials; - hydrostatic test; - Wire ropes (according to Pt D, Ch 4, Sec 1 of the Tasneef Rules for ships); - (f) Wire terminals.
+The testing consists of breaking test on one sample per lot and tension test on each lot item; in the case of a tension test on each lot item certified on the Manufacturer's works' certificate, it is to be repeated as a good where the processor of the to be repeated as a spot check in the presence of the Tasneef Surveyor.
 Internal workshop certificates may be accepted for:

-- terminals and winch frame materials;
+- terminals and winch frame materials:

 - pulleys, pulley pins and winch shaft materials;

 - electric motor;

 - components of hydraulic systems;

 - electrical panel for operation of escalators;